 "Cramming" is when a third-party company—a company other than your local, long-distance, or cellphone carrier—slaps a charge on your bill for a service you never ordered or received.
 Scam artists take advantage of complex bills to hide fradulent charges—usually less than $10 a month—among a forest of other fees.
-Illinois recently passed landmark legislation that cracked down on landline cramming, but wireless customers are still vulnerable to the scam.
+Illinois has passed landmark legislation that cracked down on landline cramming, but wireless customers are still vulnerable to the scam.

 by CUB and wireless research firm Validas

-indicates that the number of potentially fraudulent "cramming" charges had doubled on Illinois cellphone bills,
+indicated that the number of potentially fraudulent "cramming" charges had doubled on Illinois cellphone bills,

 How does cramming work?